 If you have access to another person’s account, you will need to select to which account you are linking the app.

 You may see a page with details about the application.
 These details come from a questionnaire that the app developer fills out and attests to, such as how the app is funded, whether it distributes your data to other parties, and whether you're able to delete or see records of the data the app collects.
 Review this information carefully and determine whether you would like the app to have access to your health information.
-If you would like to allow the app to access your data, check the "I have read the statements above" box, and then click "Allow Access".
+If you would like to allow the app to access your data, click "Allow Access".

 Example of an app that has filled out questionnaire with useful information:

 Example of an app that has neglected to fill out the questionnaire:

 - In some cases, you may be able to select what information to share.
 In this example, the app is requesting your allergies, appointments, care plans, and results.
 If you don't want to share your allergy information with the app, you may click the 'allergies' card to remove that information: